 A boson of the MSSM, in the CED processes.
 The strong suppression, caused by the P-even selection rule, effectively filters out its production.
 However, in the semi-inclusive diffractive reactions the pseudoscalar production is much less suppressed.
-As shown in a recent study [5] there are certain advantages of looking for the CP-odd Higgs particle in the semi-inclusive process $pp \rightarrow p + gAg + p$ with two tagged forward protons and two large rapidity gaps.
-The amplitude of CP-odd A boson production can be of the same order as the CP-even boson amplitude if events with relatively hard gluons, whose energy is comparable with the energy of the whole gAg system, are selected.
+As shown in a recent study [5] there are certain advantages of looking for the \mathcal{CP} -odd Higgs particle in the semi-inclusive process $pp \to p + gAg + p$ with two tagged forward protons and two large rapidity gaps.
+The amplitude of \mathcal{CP} -odd A boson production can be of the same order as the \mathcal{CP} -even boson amplitude if events with relatively hard gluons, whose energy is comparable with the energy of the whole gAg system, are selected.